AyazSaiyed/autoreply-whatsapp-greetings/README.md

 ------------

-Clone the repository - git@github.com:AyazSaiyed/autoreply-whatsapp-greetings.git
-Check if you have downloaded the chromedriver, if not than don't worry, script will handle that process.
+Clone the repository - git clone https://github.com/AyazSaiyed/autoreply-whatsapp-greetings.git Check if you have downloaded the chromedriver, if not than don't worry, script will handle that process.

 -----------